sivasthigan1999/EE-254-Digital-Audio-Processing/README.md

 Now imagine that the fastest our digitizer can sample is 6,000 Hz: what frequency range can we properly capture?
 Since we need a minimum of two samples per period for proper reconstruction, we can only signals that change with a frequency of 0 to a maximum of 3,000Hz.
 This 3,000Hz limit is called the **Nyquist limit**  it is  12  the sampling rate  fs .

 For many applications related to Human-Computer Interaction and Ubiquitous Computing, sampling at 4kHz is more than sufficient.
 This enables analysis of any signal between 0-2kHz.
-Human motion—ambulatory movement, limb motion, finger gestures, etc.—simply does not change that fast.
+Human motion ambulatory movement, limb motion, finger gestures are simply does not change that fast.
 Even electroencephalograms (EEG), which measure electrical activity in the brain, are often sampled at 500-1000Hz.
 However, for recording sound (humans can hear between 0-20kHz), faster sampling rates are necessary.

+ ## 4. Aliasing
+When we sample a signal with frequency components greater than the Nyquist limit.
+We get aliasing problem where the higher frequency components of a signal (those greater than the Nyquist limit) appear as lower frequency components

+### Experimenting with the Nyquist limit

+Now we experiment with the Nyquist limit and aliasing but this time with sound data.
+Sound is a bit harder to visualize than our synthetic signals above because it's very high frequency  but in the note book I  provide zoomed insets to help.

+We will also be using spectrogram visualizations to help us investigate the effect of lower sampling rates on the signal.
+A spectrogram plots the frequency components of our signal over time.

+1. **Sweep with sampling rate of 44,100 Hz**

+2. ** Same sweep but with a 11,025 Hz sampling rat**

+3. ** Same sweep but with a 882 Hz sampling rate**